myty/AndcultureCode.JavaScript.Website/src/pages/blog/the-mobile-app-will-see-you-now-part-3.md

 ---
 createPage: true
 templateKey: blog-post
-title: the mobile app will see you now - part III
+title: the mobile app will see you now - part 3
 author: Lauren McAteer
 date: 2017-03-15
 featured: false